Field & Main Bank Raises Stock Position in Merck & Co., Inc. (NYSE:MRK)

 Field & Main Bank lifted its stake in shares of Merck & Co., Inc. (NYSE:MRK – Get Rating) by 2.5% during the first quarter, HoldingsChannel.com reports.
 The fund owned 9,155 shares of the company’s stock after buying an additional 225 shares during the quarter.
 Field & Main Bank’s holdings in Merck & Co., Inc. were worth $751,000 at the end of the most recent quarter.

-Several other large investors also recently modified their holdings of the company.
-Financial Avengers Inc. boosted its stake in shares of Merck & Co., Inc. by 115.8% during the fourth quarter.
-Financial Avengers Inc. now owns 328 shares of the company’s stock valued at $25,000 after purchasing an additional 176 shares in the last quarter.
+Several other large investors also recently modified their holdings of MRK.
+Financial Avengers Inc. increased its position in shares of Merck & Co., Inc. by 115.8% during the fourth quarter.
+Financial Avengers Inc. now owns 328 shares of the company’s stock worth $25,000 after acquiring an additional 176 shares during the period.
 Joseph P. Lucia & Associates LLC bought a new position in shares of Merck & Co., Inc. during the first quarter valued at approximately $25,000.
 Front Row Advisors LLC boosted its stake in shares of Merck & Co., Inc. by 89.4% during the fourth quarter.
 Front Row Advisors LLC now owns 339 shares of the company’s stock valued at $26,000 after purchasing an additional 160 shares in the last quarter.
 Moisand Fitzgerald Tamayo LLC boosted its stake in shares of Merck & Co., Inc. by 78.0% during the fourth quarter.
 Moisand Fitzgerald Tamayo LLC now owns 356 shares of the company’s stock valued at $27,000 after purchasing an additional 156 shares in the last quarter.
 Finally, Okabena Investment Services Inc. bought a new position in shares of Merck & Co., Inc. during the fourth quarter valued at approximately $27,000.
 72.88% of the stock is currently owned by institutional investors and hedge funds.

 A number of research firms recently commented on MRK.
 Cowen increased their target price on shares of Merck & Co., Inc. from $95.00 to $102.00 and gave the company a “market perform” rating in a research report on Monday, June 27th.
+StockNews.com began coverage on shares of Merck & Co., Inc. in a research report on Thursday, March 31st.
+They set a “strong-buy” rating for the company.
 Barclays increased their target price on shares of Merck & Co., Inc. from $94.00 to $97.00 and gave the company an “overweight” rating in a research report on Tuesday, April 12th.
-Morgan Stanley decreased their target price on shares of Merck & Co., Inc. from $82.00 to $80.00 and set an “equal weight” rating for the company in a research report on Wednesday, April 6th.
-Mizuho began coverage on shares of Merck & Co., Inc. in a research report on Friday, June 24th.
-They set a “buy” rating and a $100.00 target price for the company.
-Finally, SVB Leerink restated an “outperform” rating and set a $102.00 price target on shares of Merck & Co., Inc. in a research note on Monday, June 6th.
+SVB Leerink reissued an “outperform” rating and set a $102.00 target price on shares of Merck & Co., Inc. in a research report on Monday, June 6th.
+Finally, Cowen increased their target price on shares of Merck & Co., Inc. from $95.00 to $102.00 and gave the company a “market perform” rating in a research report on Monday, June 27th.
 Nine analysts have rated the stock with a hold rating, seven have assigned a buy rating and two have given a strong buy rating to the company.
 According to MarketBeat.com, Merck & Co., Inc. presently has an average rating of “Moderate Buy” and a consensus target price of $92.82.

 Merck & Co., Inc. (NYSE:MRK – Get Rating) last released its earnings results on Thursday, April 28th.
 The company reported $2.14 earnings per share for the quarter, beating the consensus estimate of $1.81 by $0.33.
 The business had revenue of $15.90 billion for the quarter, compared to the consensus estimate of $14.64 billion.
 Merck & Co., Inc. had a return on equity of 47.86% and a net margin of 26.27%.
 The business’s quarterly revenue was up 31.6% compared to the same quarter last year.
 During the same quarter last year, the business posted $1.40 earnings per share.
 Equities research analysts forecast that Merck & Co., Inc. will post 7.32 EPS for the current year.